There are many features of the world that I simply cannot wrap my head around, and one of these has always been time zones.

 And there’s also something magical about getting together all in one place once in a while.
 Serendipitous conversations lead to new discoveries and ideas.
 We can learn from one another in one room.
 And we also have a ton of fun!

 That’s why the last important strategy that works for us as a remote team is to get together in person often.
-At Buffer, we meet somewhere in the world every 5 months for a company-wide work (and some play!) retreat.
+At Buffer, we meet somewhere in the world once a year for a weeklong company retreat.
 We’ll work together throughout the week and enjoy some bonding time with fun group activities, too.
-In Cape Town, we went on a safari and in New York, we took a boat cruise:

-Here’s how Joel describes the importance of these retreats:
+Here’s how our CEO, Joel, describes the importance of this in-person time:

 “Once you return home (Buffer team members are spread all across the globe), the conversations you have with team members are enhanced.
 You know the tone of somebody’s voice and the way they approach problems and discussions.
 You read their emails differently.
 This changes things, and is why we’ve found retreats to be not only a fun part of our culture, but an absolute necessity.”